rujotheone/rujotheone.github.io/README.md

     <section>
         <div class="introduction">
             <h2>About Me</h2>
-            <p>Hi, I'm Richard Onyekwere, an IT Engineer with 6+ years of experience in systems administration, IT operations, and enterprise application support.
-I'm passionate about enhancing system efficiency, troubleshooting technical issues, and implementing innovative solutions.</p>
+            <p>Hi, I'm Richard Onyekwere, an IT Engineer with over 6 years of experience in systems administration, IT operations, and enterprise applications support.
+I'm passionate about enhancing system efficiency and delivering innovative solutions.</p>
         </div>

         <div class="projects">